 - Alien Invasion: The Kapaku are not native to Auriga - they hail from a volcanic world that was terraformed by the Sowers, and have fled to Auriga with the intention of terraforming it into a new volcano world.

 - Broken Pedestal: At first the Kapaku are thankful towards the Endless for saving them from the Sowers, and believe they sent them to Auriga so they can make it their new home.
 But after discovering the other races, and exploring Endless ruins, they realized that they were sent to Auriga to destroy the other races with their technology.
-The Kapaku then began tearing down statues of the Endless, and try to find a new method in surviving in Auriga.
+The Kapaku then began tearing down statues of the Endless, and try to find a new method of surviving in Auriga.

 - Golem: The Kapaku are diminutive creatures, so their armies and labor forces are composed of golems carved from volcanic rock.

-- Hostile Terraforming: They thrive on volcanic terrain, which is rare on Auriga and inhospitable for other races, but they have the ability to terraform any tiles into volcanic ones through a process referred to as "lavaformation", and their ultimate goal is to transform the entire world into a lava planet.
+- Hostile Terraforming: They thrive on volcanic terrain, which is rare on Auriga and inhospitable for other races, but they have the ability to terraform any tiles into volcanic ones through a process referred to as "volcanoformation", and their ultimate goal is to transform the entire world into a lava planet.
 Ironically, their original home was the victim of this at the hands of the Sowers, who routinely terraform planets into lush paradise worlds.

 - Invading Refugees: The Kapaku are aliens with designs of Hostile Terraforming in mind for Auriga, but they themselves were left homeless by a similar terraforming project inflicted on their homeworld by the Sowers, except they and their Endless saviors didn't know Auriga was currently inhabited.